 Because the best celebrations create memorable experiences long before the dance floor opens.

-They create anticipation during the ceremony.
+They create anticipation during opening moments.

 Laughter during dinner.